 On Friday, July 28, 1865, a presbytery met consisting of J. G. Landrum, T. J. Earle, and the elders of New Prospect, Mount Zion, and Holly Springs churches.
 With nineteen charter members, composed of nine men and ten women, Mount Calvary Baptist Church was founded.

 When members searched for a permanent building site, William Gowan offered the church a purchase of five acres, which is our present day site, for a sum of $100.
 The church received a title to the property on February 4, 1879.

 The name Mount Calvary was retained until March 12, 1904, when the church voted to change the name to First Baptist Church of Inman.
-On November 11, 1905, the name was changed to Inman Baptist Church until it became known as First Baptist Church in 1915.
+On November 11, 1905, the name was changed to Inman Baptist Church.
+The name was once again changed in 1915 when it became known as First Baptist Church.

-Growth continued, and by 1941 the parsonage was build, followed by the Fellowship Hall in 1948.
-In early 1955 a building fund was established for more adequate educational facilities and by March 29,1959, soil was turned for a new building addition.
-In 1981 our present Family Life Center was born and in 1997 the current building, including new offices, new Fellowship Hall, Atrium and new classroom and educational space was added to create the beautiful facility we now enjoy.
+Growth continued, and by 1941, the parsonage was built, followed by the Fellowship Hall in 1948.
+In early 1955, a building fund was established for more adequate educational facilities and by March 29,1959, soil was turned for a new building addition.
+In 1981, our present Family Life Center (gymnasium area) was born.
+In 1997, the current building, including new offices, new Fellowship Hall, Atrium area, and new classroom and educational space was added to create the beautiful facility we now enjoy.

 Now, known as Inman First Baptist Church, or IFBC, we are also enjoying, having established within our walls many years ago, a busy Child Development Center.
 This center ministers to the care and love of many young children throughout the community.

 To be noted also, IFBC, known historically as a Southern Baptist Church, voted to dually align with both Southern Baptist (SBC) and Cooperative Baptist Fellowship (CBF).
 Since that time the church has ordained a woman, appointed, and elected women as deacons.